Mirzyaaliii/Speech-Enhancement/README.md

 # Speech-Enhancement
-Speech Enhancement - Remove the noise from audio files to produce more clear output
+Speech Enhancement - Remove the noise from audio files to produce more clear output.

 This is a implementation of speech enhancemnet project using signal-processing concepts and Deep Learning (DL)-based mapping technique.
 The implementation done using [Pytorch](https://pytorch.org/) open-source library and publicly available dataset.